 At Children’s National Hospital, improving health outcomes for children in the community is a key part of our mission.
 Our partnership with the United Health Foundation enables us to provide free, comprehensive healthcare to children from birth to age 21 in our mobile health program.
 The Children’s Health Project is part of a nationwide program supported by the Children’s Health Fund, dedicated to improving access for children to quality health services through mobile healthcare.
 By bringing care to kids in their own community, the program serves over 1,500 children annually.

 Medicine on the Move

-Children’s National doctors and health care professionals staff our mobile units, providing medical physicals and check-ups, screenings, treatments, behavioral counseling and more for a wide variety of conditions.
-In addition, our state-of-the-art mobile dental unit is equipped to provide comprehensive dental care for children right in their neighborhood.
+Children’s National doctors and healthcare professionals staff our mobile unit, providing medical physicals and check-ups, screenings, treatments, behavioral counseling and more.

 More About Our Mobile Health Program

 Request a Partnership with the Mobile Medical Program